OSU-MR/aimed/README.md

 Training data is also need to be placed in the same folder.

 # Run
-You can do test run with:
+You can train your own model with:

 python trainer.py --device_number 0

+evaluator is underconstruction